-Benefits include one or two sliding doors – useful for delivery drivers - and an overload indicator available on some versions, which tells you if your payload has been exceeded.
-In addition, the Loading Pack offers enhanced LED lighting and a 12V socket.
+Benefits include 1 or 2 sliding doors – useful for couriers - and an overload indicator available on some versions.
+This tells you if your payload has been exceeded.
+Also, the Loading Pack offers enhanced LED lighting and a 12V socket.

-Yet another great looking van from Ford and one that has won plenty of plaudits from industry observers, with particular praise for its high weight carrying abilities, excellent seating and all-round good looks.
+Yet another great looking van from Ford and one that has won plenty of plaudits from industry observers.
+The Transit Connect has had particular praise for its high weight carrying abilities, excellent seating and all-round good looks.

 The Transit Connect, which replaced the Escort van back in 2002, comes in short and long wheelbase versions.
 This equates to a payload capacity that ranges from 579kg to 865kg – the upper end being ideal for tradespeople that carry plenty of equipment.

-As with many modern smaller vans, it’s well equipped in the cabin, with the Ford SYNC 3 system providing a hands-free way to stay connected and control your phone, music and navigation.
+As with many modern smaller vans, it’s well equipped in the cabin.
+For example, you get the Ford SYNC 3 system providing a hands-free way to stay connected and control your phone, music and navigation.
 This can be used via voice command or a 6” colour touchscreen.

-The Connect can also be equipped with other gadgets, including the FordPass Connect modem, which has Wi-Fi for up to 10 devices and real-time traffic updates delivered to your satnav system.
+The Connect can also be equipped with other gadgets, including the FordPass Connect modem.
+This has Wi-Fi for up to 10 devices and real-time traffic updates delivered to your satnav system.

-If sustainability and protecting the environment is important for you and your business, then the Nissan e-NV200 might be the best option.
+If sustainability and protecting the environment is important for you and your business, then the Nissan e-NV200 electric van might be a good option.

-This van is 100% electric and its range of between 124 and 187 miles makes it ideal for florists making local journeys.
+This van is 100% electric and its range of between 124 and 187 miles makes it ideal for florists and other sole traders making local journeys.

-You will also benefit from various incentives for choosing an electric van.
-Such as the UK plug-in car grant – which brings down the price of vehicles, as well as zero road tax and no congestion charge.
-If your business regularly takes you into London then this will be particularly attractive.
+You could also benefit from various incentives for choosing an electric van.
+This includes the UK plug-in car grant that brings down the price of vehicles, as well as zero road tax and no congestion charge.
+If your business regularly takes you into London then this might be particularly attractive.

 Of course, charging is important.
-Using a domestic plug will take about 21.5hrs, but this can be reduced to 7.5hrs via fast charge at the office.
+Using a domestic plug should take about 21.5 hours, but this can be reduced to 7.5 hours via fast charge at the office.

-Using a rapid charge on the move, meanwhile, can charge it from 20-80% in less than an hour.
+Using a rapid charge on the move, meanwhile, charges from 20-80% in less than an hour.